automl/amltk/CONTRIBUTING.md

 favour re-usable components that are decoupled from where they are intended to be used.
 Where possible, prefer immutable objects, i.e. ones that are not meant to be modified once constructed.
-Prefer composition over inheritance, using generics to indicate what's being composed.
+Prefer composition to inheritance, using generics to indicate what's being composed.

-Lets take a look at a few examples at these different concepts.
+Let's take a look at a few examples at these different concepts.

 You can find a basic cheatsheet for types [here](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html#cheat-sheet-py3)